andreasbm/web-config/src/lib/rollup-plugins/replace/README.md

 # rollup-plugin-replace

-A rollup plugin that replaces an import with another import.
+A Rollup plugin that replaces an import with another import.

 ## Usage